-Two vaccines have completed development and been granted Emergency Use Authorization (EUA).
-These are the Pfizer-BioNTech COVID-19 Vaccine and the Moderna, Inc. Vaccine.
+Three vaccines have completed development and been granted Emergency Use Authorization (EUA).
+These are the Pfizer-BioNTech COVID-19 Vaccine, the Moderna, Inc. Vaccine, and the Johnson & Johnson/Janssen Vaccine.

 Multiple additional COVID-19 vaccines are under development.
 Many of these vaccines are in large-scale (Phase 3) clinical trials in the United States.
 During Phase 3 trials, scientists give the vaccine to thousands of people to see how many become infected, compared with volunteers who receive a placebo.
 These trials can determine if the vaccine is safe and protects against COVID-19.